 Early chapters introduce readers to the basics of running-related injuries, foot mechanics, and shoe selection before progressing to discussions of knee and hip mechanics, ways to influence gait mechanics, and technical aspects of video gait analysis.
 Via a detailed joint-by-joint analysis, the book pinpoints common problem areas for runners and describes protocols for treatment.
 Later chapters present case studies of injured runners to guide professionals through a detailed biomechanical analysis and treatment recommendations, and an overview chapter summarizes the interrelationships of movement patterns at each joint with anatomical, strength, flexibility, and kinetic chain factors.

-After reading the e-book, a 20-question exam on the content of the text follows.
+At the conclusion of the course, a 20-question exam on the content of the text follows.
 Upon successful completion of the exam, a certificate of completion may be retrieved for submission to a certifying organization.
-Instructions for downloading the e-book and retrieving the certificate will be e-mailed once the order is complete.

 Understanding Clinical and Biomechanical Risk Factors